seandstewart/bardly/pending/roman/julius-caesar/11-player.md

 Our purpose necessary and not envious:
 Which so appearing to the common eyes,
 We shall be call'd purgers, not murderers.
-And for Mark Antony, think not of him.
+And for Mark Antony, think not of him;
+For he can do no more than Caesar's arm
+When Caesar's head is off. /

 **CASSIUS**
-Yet I fear him;
+/ Yet I fear him;
-For in the ingrafted love he bears to Caesar—
+For in the ingrafted love he bears to Caesar--

 **BRUTUS**
 If he love Caesar, all that he can do